ccaum/puppetlabs-bacula/README.md

  * Puppet >=2.6 if using parameterized classes
  * Puppetlabs/stdlib module.
 Can be obtained here http://forge.puppetlabs.com/puppetlabs/stdlib or with the command `puppet-module install puppetlabs/stdlib`
+ * Puppetlabs/mysql module.
+Can be obtained here http://forge.puppetlabs.com/puppetlabs/mysql or with the command `puppet-module install puppetlabs/mysql`

 CONFIGURATION